What the law says about carrying knives and dangerous articles

-Under the Police Offences Act 1935, it is an offence to carry a knife or any other edged weapon that is considered to be a ‘dangerous article’ in public places without a lawful excuse.
+Under the Police Offences Act 1935, it is an offence to possess, carry or use a knife or any other edged weapon that is considered to be a ‘dangerous article’ in any public place unless you have a lawful excuse.

 The law also states that you cannot keep a knife or dangerous article in your car if the vehicle is in a public place.
 A knife or multitool that is part of the vehicle’s toolkit or that you are using for a lawful activity is allowed – for example, you are heading out on a fishing trip.